kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

-The depth-aware motion deblurring algorithm was developed by Xu and Jia :cite:`Xu2012`.
-This algorithm operates on a stereo image pair and processes the images with the steps described below.
-For improving the result the process is done a second time with the deblurred images from the first run as input for the second one.
+**setup**

+- stereo image pair of a depth scene

+**challenges**

+- unkown motion of camera (parallel to scene)
+- depth -> spatially variant PSF
+- small number of pixels to estimate PSF from

+The depth-aware motion deblurring algorithm from Xu and Jia :cite:`Xu2012` deals with this challenging setup.
+The basic idea of this paper and the challenges of its algorithm will be presented in this chapter.

 .. raw:: LaTex